aoanla/aoanla.github.io/posts/2019/11/rdncexec-2019/index.rst

 Those who've been following the news this year will be aware that the `Roller Derby Nations Committee`_ - the body representing all of the National Teams in designing, planning and delivering the Roller Derby World Cups - has recently elected new Regional Representatives.

+These Regional Representatives each sit on the Executive of the RDNC, and are responsible for representing all of the Nations in their Region, and, conversely, representing the RDNC Exec to those same Nations, via each Nation's Representative.
+As such, having a full set of Regional Representatives is essential in order to make progress with National Teams business worldwide.

+.. _Roller Derby Nations Committee: http://www.rollerderbynationscommittee.org

 With 4 of the 7 seats on the RDNC Exec newly elected, we thought we'd let you get to know them all a little better with some self-provided profiles.

 ..
 TEASER_END